deercreeklabs/lancaster/README.md

     * `default-value`: Optional.
 The default data value for this field.

 #### Return Value
-The new Lancaster record schema.
+The new Lancaster record schema

 #### Example
 ```clojure